dat-ecosystem-archive/docs/docs/faq.md

 ### How is dat different than Academic Torrents or BitTorrent?

 Academic Torrents [13] uses BitTorrent to share scientific datasets, and BitTorrent has many drawbacks that hinder direct use by scientists.
-BitTorrent is for sharing static files, that is, files that do not change over timme.
+BitTorrent is for sharing static files, that is, files that do not change over time.
 Dat, on the other hand, has the ability to update and sync files over the peer-to-peer network.
 BitTorrent is also inefficient at providing random access to data in larger datasets, which is crucial for those who want to get only a piece of a large dataset.
 BitTorrent comes close to the solution, but we have been able to build something that is more efficient and better designed for the data sharing use case.

 ### Is there a JavaScript or Node.js implementation?